shafi10/shafi10/README.md

 -  How to reach me: https://shafiulislam.herokuapp.com/

 ### About Me
-I am a full stack web developer, I have built several server-side web application logic and integration of the work front-end web developers do.
+I am a MERN stack web developer, I have built several server-side web application logic and integration of the work front-end web developers do.
 I can work with the Node Js framework like Express Js.
 I can usually create RESTful APIs using Node Js.
 I use the MongoDB database for backend development.
 Now I am learning to React-Redux for frontend development, and I am looking for a position where I can progress and challenge my skills.